Kong/unirest-java/docs/index.md

            .addInterceptor(new MyCustomInterceptor());
 ```

 Changing Unirest's config should ideally be done once, or rarely.
-There are several background threads spawned by both Unirest itself and Apache HttpAsyncClient.
 Once Unirest has been activated configuration options that are involved in creating the client cannot be changed without an explicit shutdown or reset.